-- Evaporated milk substitute: You can use fresh full-fat milk or half and half instead of evaporated milk.
-If the cream is not available, increase milk to 1 ½ cup.
+- Evaporated milk substitute: You can use fresh full-fat milk or half-and-half instead of evaporated milk.
+If the cream is not available, increase the milk to 1 1/2 cups.

 - Heavy Cream – can be substituted with evaporated milk but flan will be less rich.
 Use the same amount as stated in the recipe.

-- Steaming Method - Cover pan/llanera with a foil.
+- Steaming Method – Cover pan/llanera with foil.
 Make sure the batter is not touching the foil.
-Bring steamer to a boil.
-Place the Leche flan in the steamer and cook for 30 minutes over LOW HEAT.
+Bring the steamer to a boil.
+Place the leche flan mixture in the steamer and cook for 30 minutes over LOW HEAT.
 Using high heat will cause the flan to have an uneven texture and bubbles.